xomda/xomda.github.io/docs/getting-started/the-object-model.md

 <img src="/object-model-diagram.svg" width="300" style="margin:2em auto;" />

-It's a simple data structure which provide the building blocks for defining a complex object model.
+It's a simple data structure which provides the building blocks for defining a complex object model.
 When using the default XOMDA object model in your own project, it will be parsed and represented in this structure.

 ## The model schema

 The first rows of the CSV specify the schema.
-The first blank line distinguished the schema from the actual model.
+The first blank line distinguishes the schema from the actual model.

 Each line in the CSV schema specifies a type of Object.
 The **name** of this Object is defined in the first column.
 Its **properties** are defined in the subsequent columns, in the same column index as they will be encountered in the model